Types of Liabilities

 A. Liquidity Ratios (Short-Term Liabilities)

-• Current Ratio: Current Assets ÷ Current Liabilities (Measures short-term financial stability).
+• Current Ratio: Current Assets ÷ Current Liabilities – Evaluates short-term financial stability and liquidity.

-• Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities (Assesses immediate liquidity).
+• Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities – Measures immediate liquidity without relying on inventory.

 B. Solvency Ratios (Long-Term Liabilities)

-• Interest Coverage Ratio: Earnings Before Interest & Taxes (EBIT) ÷ Interest Expense (Measures ability to pay interest on debt).
+• Interest Coverage Ratio: Earnings Before Interest & Taxes (EBIT) ÷ Interest Expense – Measures the company’s ability to meet interest payments.

 6. Managing Liabilities Effectively